FarronF/limerick-council-meetings/meetings/2024/04/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 11th March 2024.md

 acres/3.5205 hectares of land at Skagh, Croom, Co.
 Limerick and the intention to bring

-the Section 183 Notice to Full Council for approval.--- 2
+the Section 183 Notice to Full Council for approval.
+---
+2

 The report, as circulated, was proposed by Councillor Teskey, seconded by Councillor